 Welcome to our Bed and Breakfast located in Jefferson Texas

-Come experience Southern charm sprinkled with modern amenities.
-The White Oak Manor is a 1920's home built by the first county extension agent in the Greek revival style that was so popular during the turn of the century.
+Come experience lodging chock full of Southern charm sprinkled with modern amenities that you will not find in any hotel in our area.
+The White Oak Manor is a 1920’s home built by the first county extension agent in the Greek revival style that was so popular during the turn of the century.
 We are located in the Historic District of Jefferson, the Bed & Breakfast Capital of Texas.
 Come take a step back in time when life was not so fast-paced and hectic.

 We invite you to come enjoy our signature “warm and friendly” atmosphere.
 Relax and “sit a spell” on our front porch and relish the peace and quiet where you’ll most likely see a family of squirrels jumping in the tree tops or the bright red cardinals flying about.

 Choose Our Beautiful Bedrooms over a Hotel room